andrea-leonel/BigBrotherBrasilAnalysis/README.md

 There are other tables with consistent information across the seasons on their Wikipedia pages that could be further explored too.

+The ratings methodology may have changed throughout the years so it would be interesting to reflect that in the Ratings tables.

 # Reproducibility

 ### 1) Download WSL: